MND Australia

 Legislation varies across Australia

 Depending on where you live in Australia, there are different legal documents for planning ahead.
-The documents vary but they all address how your wishes are met, including those for Advance Care Planning and Power of Attorney.3 It’s important to be aware of differing legislation across Australia, and your state MND Association can help you find the information that best suits your needs (see below).
+The documents vary but they all address how your wishes are met, including those for advance care planning and Power of Attorney.3 It’s important to be aware of differing legislation across Australia.
+Your state MND Association can help you find the information that best suits your needs.

-• It can help to have a note on the fridge which explains where the documents are kept.
+• Place a note on the fridge which explains where the documents are kept.

 Advance care planning – medical care and treatment

-Advance care planning involves thinking about and discussing with your family, friends and health professionals:
+Advance care planning involves thinking and talking about the following with your family, friends and health professionals:

 • what your likely future health care needs will be